 Bet you didn't think that there would be chef's in the oil and gas industry?

 Each offshore installation has a team of kitchen staff on board to prepare meals for the offshore workforce - and most would agree, it's a very important role!

 Fresh food is regularly delivered to the installation by supply boat or helicopter, so things like fruit and salad are readily available.

 Most offshore oil and gas installations have self-service canteen-type catering arrangements, with a wide range of options to choose from.

-On most offshore oil and gas installations it is shared accommodation so you have to share a cabin with a colleague – a bit like the cabin on a large ferry.
-Each cabin will have it's own wash hand basin and, often a TV.
+Accommodation is shared on most offshore oil and gas installations, a bit like the cabin on a large ferry.
+Each cabin has its own wash hand basin and often a TV.

 Most companies have a random drug testing policy.

 What if I need a doctor offshore?

 Before traveling offshore, oil and gas employees must undergo a medical.